Evaluating Efficiency and Novelty of LLM-Generated Code for Graph Analysis: Experimental Results

-The evaluation demonstrated that while all examined models successfully generated code that integrated seamlessly into the benchmark framework without requiring modifications, DeepSeek R1, Gemini 2.5 Flash, and Grok 3- Think produced implementations that failed to correctly count number of triangles.
-Consequently, due to these incorrect outputs, the algorithmic details for these three models were excluded from further analysis.
+The evaluation demonstrates that while all models examined successfully generated code that seamlessly integrated into the benchmark framework without requiring modifications, DeepSeek R1, Gemini 2.5 Flash, and Grok 3-Think produced implementations that failed to correctly count the number of triangles.
+Consequently, due to these incorrect outputs, the algorithmic details of the code generated by these three models were excluded from further analysis.

-Most models leveraged efficient approaches already present in the benchmark, combining optimized techniques such as degree-based vertex sorting (using the benchmark’s built-in function), hash-based intersection, the Forward Triangle Counting algorithm \cite{schank2005finding,schank2007algorithmic}, and BFS traversal \cite{bader2023triangle}.
-These strategies, while not groundbreaking, were effectively synthesized into workable solutions.
+Most models used efficient approaches already present in the benchmark, combining optimized techniques such as degree-based vertex sorting (using the benchmark’s built-in function), hash-based intersection, the Forward Triangle Counting algorithm \cite{schank2005finding,schank2007algorithmic} and the BFS traversal \cite{bader2023triangle}.
+Although not groundbreaking, these strategies were effectively synthesized into workable solutions.

 Although both Gemini 2.5 Pro and Claude Sonnet 4 Extended employed similar core methods, using the Forward Counting Algorithm combined with sorting and hashing, Claude Sonnet 4 Extended achieved faster performance.
 This improvement indicates a more effective utilization of memory management and cache locality by the code generated from the Claude model.
 The code of the other models achieves their fastest running times by using higher peak memory.

 ChatGPT o4-mini-high implemented the Forward Triangle Counting Algorithm for its solution.
-However, its implementation did not incorporate advanced optimizations such as hashing or sorting of nodes to accelerate neighbor intersection computations which led to suboptimal time performance, particularly in graphs with high-degree vertices where efficient lookup mechanisms could reduce redundant comparisons.
-As a result, its implementation placed third among the LLMs implementations, trailing behind human-written code.
+However, its implementation did not incorporate advanced optimizations such as hashing or sorting of nodes to accelerate neighbor intersection computations, leading to suboptimal time performance, particularly in graphs with high-degree vertices where efficient lookup mechanisms could reduce redundant comparisons.
+As a result, its implementation was third among LLM implementations, trailing behind human-written code.

-ChatGPT o3 incorporated two human-written helper functions—one for graphs with more than 16,384 edges and another for smaller instances.
-However, its choice of which function to apply was not optimal compared to other LLMs or the hand-written baseline, leading to a slower runtime despite achieving the lowest peak memory usage compared to other LLMs.
+ChatGPT o3 incorporated two human-written helper functions, one for graphs with more than 16,384 edges and the other for smaller instances.
+However, its choice of which function to apply was not optimal compared to other LLMs or the hand-written baseline, leading to a slower running time despite achieving the lowest peak memory usage compared to other LLMs.